Chairnee/grand-staff-trainer/README.md

 If more than one practical reading makes sense for an input, the panel shows a primary reading and also presents the most reasonable alternatives alongside it.
 This is especially important for:

-- Enharmonic note spellings such as `Db/C#`
+- Enharmonic note spellings such as `Db/C#`.
-- Added-note structures where `add2` and `add9` may both be arguable
+- Added-note structures where `add2` and `add9` may both be arguable.
-- Chord spellings where bass position changes the most useful reading
+- Chord spellings where bass position changes the most useful reading.
-- Inputs where multiple roots are musically plausible
+- Inputs where multiple roots are musically plausible.

 If multiple valid readings are found, the tool tries to rank them.
 The most important ranking factor is bass position: readings where the root matches the bass note are strongly biased over inversions.
 One explicit exception is the case of overlapping inversions of major 6 and minor 7 chords.
 Currently, the minor 7 inversion is being given higher priority for the primary reading with the major 6 inversion being listed as an alternative.
 The major 6th in root position still wins overall, though.